 Chemin de la Corniche: Europe’s Most Beautiful Balcony

-Next, we continued our walk down the road and passed the Grund Gate, built in 1632.
-We almost passed it without realizing it, but it's a nice photo opportunity.
+Next, we continued our walk down the road and past the Grund Gate, built in 1632.
+We almost passed it without realizing it, but it's a nice photo opportunity!

 Melusina Mermaid Sculpture